willb335/gatsby-starter-hoa/README.md

 accessToken: undefined - "accessToken" is required
 ```

-This is because you didn't specify a `Contentful` space to export the data to.
-So the next step is to create an empty space in [Contentful](https://www.contentful.com/)!
+The next step is to create an empty space in [Contentful](https://www.contentful.com/)!
+Once that is done we can export data to it.

 After the space is created, run the following command: